 For overnight classes camping is provided.
 For students wishing to spend the night before or after course days in order for travel plans to work out, there is a small fee of $5 dollars a night per site.
 Camping facilities are rustic, limited to tent and tarp set up locations, and outhouses.
 Parking is available for the duration of your course.

 Winter Camping can be very demanding and intensive.
-It is not our intention for people to focus their attention on camping while at most of our courses, so students may sleep in the yurt or shop during the colder months.
+It is not our intention for people to focus their attention on camping while at most of our courses, so students may sleep in the yurt during the colder months.
 It is an open communal space so please plan accordingly.
 Perhaps best called indoor winter camping, there is ample room for folks to roll out a mat and sleeping bag.
 Please expect to help stock firewood if you are staying in the yurt.
 Classes where winter camping is required will make it clear in the course description.

 For classes that are not listed as an overnight, please bring your lunch with you for the day.